Purpose

 Funding covers additional caring costs incurred specifically because of attending work-related training, beyond routine arrangements.
 Examples include:

-• Extra nursery fees if attending a course on a non-working day.
+- Additional nursery fees if attending a course on a non-working day.

-• Other caring costs linked to training.
+- Other caring costs associated with work-related training.

 Note: The fund cannot cover the cost of the training activity itself or for a college/department teaching buyout.
 The Department will not cover any additional tax liabilities resulting from a funding award.